simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 * **File size limitation**: FAT32 has a maximum file size limit of 4GB, which can be problematic when dealing with large files such as high-definition videos or disk images.
 * **Partition size limitation**: FAT32 has a maximum partition size limit of 2TB, which can be restrictive for modern storage devices that often exceed this capacity.
 * **Fragmentation**: FAT32 is prone to fragmentation, which can lead to decreased performance and slower file access times.
-* **Lack of built-in security features**: FAT32 does not have built-in security features such as file permissions or encryption, making it less suitable for protecting sensitive data.
+* **Lack of built-in security features**: FAT32 doesn't have built-in security features such as file permissions or encryption, making it less suitable for protecting sensitive data.

 Considering these limitations, it is important to evaluate the specific requirements and use cases before choosing FAT32 as the file system for a storage device.